mirakc/mirakc/docs/inside-mirakc.md

     |
     V
   TimeshiftRecorder (Actor)
+      |
+      |<Timeshift data like records>
+      |
+      +--> config.timeshift[].data-file
 ```

 The `service-recorder` command writes filtered TS packets into the timeshift
 record file and outputs JSON messages to STDOUT.

-The `TimeshiftRecorder` actor receives the JSON messages from the
+The `TimeshiftRecorder` actor receives the JSON messages from a recorder
+command specified with `config.recorder.record-service-command`, and update
-`service-recorder` command, and update internal information about records of
-TV programs in the timeshift file.
+internal information about records of TV programs in the timeshift file.

 The timeshift file is divided into chunks whose size is specified with
 `config.timeshift[].chunk-size`.
 The maximum number of chunks is specified with